-Whether you’ve got young children running around or frantic pets, your TV screen can soon show sticky fingerprints, pet hair and mystery marks.
-On top of that, dust will cover the screen quickly, even if you have one of the best TVs — after all, we spend a lot of time in front of it!
+If your TV is showing unsightly fingerprints, marks or smudges, you'll need to know how to clean a TV screen.
+This is often the case if you’ve got young children running around or frantic pets around.
+In addition, dust will cover the screen quickly, even if you have one of the best TVs — after all, we spend a lot of time in front of it.

-But how do you safely clean a TV screen?
-We’ve pulled together a step-by-step guide so you can wipe away any marks and have a clear, crisp image once again!
+But how do you safely clean a TV screen without damaging it?
+Read our handy step-by-step guide to help you wipe away any marks and have a clear, crisp image once again (for those movie nights!).

 - Check out the best LG TVs right now